Home » Cakes & Pies » Vanilla Buttercream Icing

 • You could also add sprinkles to the frosting for a birthday cake party.

 • This frosting can be made in advance and chilled in the refrigerator for up to 2 days.
-Allow it a few minutes on the counter to soften and then whip with an electric mixer to bring it to frosting consistency before using.
+When making it in advance, allow a few minutes of stand time on the counter to soften and then whip with an electric mixer to bring it to frosting consistency before using.

 • Can I freeze buttercream icing?
 You can freeze extra frosting for up to one month.
 Thaw in the fridge and whip with a mixer before using.